kappter/LinkCipher/README.markdown

 - **Privacy-First**: All processing is client-side; no data is stored or transmitted.
 - **Random Code Option**: Test the app by generating a random code for comparison without needing a second user.
 - **GitHub Link**: Access more app information via the “More App Info” link in the footer.
-- **Custom Logo**: Features the title “LinkCipher” and `logo.png` (scaled to 50px height) in the header, with a small version in the footer.
+- **Custom Logo**: Features the title “LinkCipher” with `logo.png` (scaled to 50px height, opacity 0.3) layered behind it in the header.

 ## Benefits